KausikN/VidFX/README.md

      ![Combined Effects Video Image](GeneratedVisualisations/EffectCombination_1.gif)

-   - Multiple Effects can be viewed at same time
+   - Multiple Effects can be viewed at same time in a grid format

      ![Multiple Effects Video Image](GeneratedVisualisations/MultipleEffects_1.gif)

-   - Effects Transistion can be applied to an image to form a video of the image under an effect with varying parameters (Decreasing Scale and Increasing Rotation)
+   - Effects Transistion can be applied to an image to form a video of the image under an effect with varying parameters (This example is obtained by decreasing scale and increasing rotation parameters in GeometricTransform effect)

      ![EffectsTransistion Video](GeneratedVisualisations/Effects/EffectTransistion_GeometricTransform.gif)